How long should an interview take?

 I repeat these basic questions for each chapter of the candidate’s work history.

-Additional great questions to use
+Additional great questions to use in the hiring interview

 - Could you please do a self-analysis of your areas of strength and weakness?

 - Tell us about your 3 closest friends?

 - Which other companies are you considering working for at the moment?
 How do we compare with them, good and bad?

 - What are your career goals?

 Take our course on How to Hire ‘A’ Players today!

 Hiring master tactics to immediately improve your effectiveness